jumpmouse/fine-art-calc/docs/PHONE_INSTALL_NO_STORE.md

 This places an app icon on your Home Screen that opens the app in full screen.
 No Apple ID or fees.

 1) Open Safari on your iPhone.
-2) Visit the Web App link: `https://YOUR-WEB-URL.example` (use the link you received).
+2) Visit the Web App link: `https://fine-art-calc.vercel.app`.
 3) Tap the Share button (square with an up arrow).
 4) Scroll down and tap "Add to Home Screen".
 5) Optionally rename the app, then tap "Add".